-As previously announced on the 14 November, the Board has proposed a second interim dividend of 12.4p pence, in lieu of the final dividend, making a full year dividend of 17.7p.
+As previously announced on 14 November, the Board has proposed a second interim dividend of 12.4p pence, in lieu of the final dividend, making a full year dividend of 17.7p.
 The second interim dividend will be paid on 18 January 2013 to shareholders on the register on 7 December 2012.

-In addition, as disclosed on the 14 November, the Board has proposed a special interim dividend of 10.0p per share, conditional upon the merger with A.G.
-Barr p.l.c. becoming effective, in lieu of the dividend in relation to the period from 1 October 2012 until the effective date ('completion of the merger' - see page 104), and in recognition of the combined group's dividend policy.
-This will be paid after the effective date to shareholders on the register at the scheme record time (being the date and time specified in the scheme of arrangement document, expected to be 6.00 p.m. on the business day prior to the date of completion of the merger - see page 104).
+In addition, as disclosed on 14 November, the Board has proposed a special interim dividend of 10.0p per share, conditional upon the merger with A.G.
+Barr p.l.c. becoming effective, in lieu of the dividend in relation to the period from 1 October 2012 until the effective date, and in recognition of the combined group's dividend policy.
+This will be paid after the effective date to shareholders on the register at the scheme record time.